lukingroup/pylabnet/setup/README.md

 1. Clone pylabnet from GitHub (C:/Users/Username is the recommended location)

-2. Clone pulseblock from GitHub (C:/Users/Username is the recommended location)

-3. add pylabnet and pulseblock locations to PYTHONPATH environment variable.
+2. add pylabnet location to PYTHONPATH environment variable.

-4. Create pylabnet environment according to `pylabnet/setup/env_file.yml` (navigate to pylabnet/setup in conda shell and run command :
+3. Create pylabnet environment according to `pylabnet/setup/env_file.yml` (navigate to pylabnet/setup in conda shell and run command :
 		`conda env create -f env_file.yml`

-5. Make sure to activate pylabnet virtual environment to run Jupyter Notebook and configure PyCharm to use Python interpreter from pylabnet environment.
+4. Make sure to activate pylabnet virtual environment to run Jupyter Notebook and configure PyCharm to use Python interpreter from pylabnet environment.

 - For Jupyter: run Jupyter Notebook in Pylabnet environment by using command: